garrandall/popular-music-data/tracks/to-share-your-love-fantastic-four.md

 And it's shame, shame if you don't share
 Your love with me.
 I can't help it
-Oohh baby, if your lover is gone (Gone)
+Oh baby, if your lover is gone (Gone)
 You must try to forget him
 Oh you must live on (on and on and on and on)
 I said, It's a good thing, a good thing,